 Allow plenty of time to visit this unique area.
 Walks, massive trees, wildlife, camping, accommodation, canoeing, and a giant tunnel slide!

-The Nut at Stanley
+28. The Nut at Stanley

 The core of a volcano, 152 metres high.
 The Nut stands out like a sore thumb on the northwest coast of Tassie, by Stanley.
 Designed and manufactured in Austria, the chairlift takes folks up and down or you can walk.
 We recommend walking one way at least… just depends on whether you prefer going up or down!
 As a child growing up in Tassie, we went up the Nut, scaring the daylights out of our mother by going as close to the edge as possible… so, watch the kids at all times!

-Boat Harbour Beach, Table Cape and the North West Coast
+29. Boat Harbour Beach, Table Cape and the North West Coast

 So many fabulous spots to visit as you cruise down the coast.
-We loved Boat Harbour Beach and all the little villages along the way, also the town of Penguin with it’s colony of little Penguins as well as a big penguin sculpture that graces the main entrance to the town.
+We loved Boat Harbour Beach and all the little villages along the way, also the town of Penguin with its colony of Little Penguins as well as a big penguin sculpture that graces the main entrance to the town.

-Sheffield – Town of Murals
+31. Sheffield – Town of Murals

 The first mural in the little town was unveiled in 1986.
 Follow the history of the region in pictures as you explore the town.

-Tasmazia & the Village of Lower Crackpot
+32. Tasmazia & The Village of Lower Crackpot

 With 8 mazes, Tasmazia is reported to be the largest maze complex in the world.
 The village of Lower Crackpot is, well, a crack up.
 A great day out for the whole family in an area called the Promised Land.

 One of the prettiest waterfalls in Tasmania.
 One the slopes of the Great Western Tiers.
-A friendly debate is ongoing as to the prettier of the Falls – Liffey or down south the Russell Falls, in Mt Field National Park.
+A friendly debate is ongoing as to the prettier of the Falls – Liffey Falls or down south the Russell Falls, in Mt Field National Park.

-Tasmanian Central Highlands
+34. Tasmanian Central Highlands

 The Lakes region – Famed for world-class fishing and stunning scenery.
 Plenty of caravan and camping sites in the region.
 A tour of Tasmania is not complete without visiting the Highlands and Lakes region!

-Wildlife Parks – Tassie has a few excellent parks to choose from: Bonorong Wildlife Sanctuary near Hobart, Tasmania Zoo in Launceston and Trowunna at Mole Creek (near Cradle Mountain).
+Tassie has a few excellent parks to choose from: Bonorong Wildlife Sanctuary near Hobart, Tasmania Zoo in Launceston and Trowunna at Mole Creek (near Cradle Mountain).
 All the parks have good reputations.